-This course was designed just for majors in the IT specialization in GHES.
-The focus of this course is the use of a broad range of digital tools, including the skills considered core skills required to function in the asynchronous environment of this online degree program.
-Building a collaborative environment (a course goal) requires this specific skill set.
-Computer-mediated communications applied to collaborative, web-based environments are emphasized.
+The focus of this course is the use of a broad range of digital tools, including the skills considered core skills required to function in the asynchronous environment of this online degree program, the digital workplace, and in today’s global economy.
+Building a collaborative environment, a course goal, requires this specific skill set.
+Computer mediated communications applied to collaborative, web-based environments are emphasized.

 Reviews the basic schools of thought and major theorists in the field of electronic design and development.
 Advanced development tools in the context of actual design and development projects.
 Students will combine an understanding of the theory of design and development with advanced tools.

 New technologies will be introduced as emerging tools for personal productivity, training-education, and marketing customer service areas and examined in terms of policy, implement issues within organizations and applications within the various fields of the students.
 Ethics, privacy and security will also be addressed.

 An ever-growing range of options are available for delivering information via digital technologies, including web-based tutorials, online courses, webinars, synchronous and asynchronous communication media, multimedia presentations, Web 2.0 technologies, and wireless hand-held devices.
 The tools needed to coordinate these technologies will be addressed from the viewpoint of developer and content manager.